usnistgov/feasst/buildtemplate/faq.rst

 ModuleNotFoundError: "No module named 'feasst'"
 ================================================

+* Verify that "/path/to/feasst/build/_feasst.so" was built without error, as described in :doc:`/readme`.
 * Use the command "`<tools/run.sh>`_ script.py" instead of "``python script.py``"
 * Alternatively, point to build/_feasst.so in your python script as follows